Thalakkad: Wards of Thalakkad

 Thalakkad Grama Panchayat is composed of the following 19 wards:

 Transportation

-Thalakkad village connects to other parts of India through Tirur, Kuttippuram town.
-National highway No.66 passes through Tirur and the northern stretch connects to Goa and Mumbai.
+Thalakkad village connects to other parts of India through Tirur and Kuttippuram towns.
+National Highway No. 66 passes through Tirur, and the northern stretch connects to Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
-Highway No.966 goes to Palakkad and Coimbatore.
-The nearest airport is at Kozhikode.
-The nearest major railway station is at Tirur.
+Highway No. 966 leads to Palakkad and Coimbatore.
+The nearest airport is at Kozhikode, and the nearest major railway station is at Tirur.